quanvo87/Swift-SMTP-BlogPost/Swift-SMTP-blog-post.md

 ![swift-smtp](https://developer.ibm.com/swift/wp-content/uploads/sites/69/2017/05/swift-smtp-bird.png)

-In your application, there may be times where you want to send emails--a user requests a password change, alerting subscribed users that an item has been restocked, sending a newsletter, etc. Introducing **[Swift-SMTP](https://github.com/IBM-Swift/Swift-SMTP)**, a Swift package that can be used for just that.
+In your application, there may be many instances where you need to send out emails--a user requests a password change, an item has been restocked, periodic newsletters, etc. Introducing **[Swift-SMTP](https://github.com/IBM-Swift/Swift-SMTP)**, a Swift package that can be used for just that.
 It supports SSL connections, as well as local file, HTML, and data attachments.
 In this blog post we'll walk through a simple web server that uses **Swift-SMTP** to send emails.
 Let's get started!

 ## Getting Started